Book an appointment using SetMore

 Termination of Parental Rights for Parents with Mental Health Issues

 Parents with mental health issues may face unique challenges when it comes to retaining their parental rights.
-The court evaluates the parent's ability to provide a safe and stable environment for the child while managing their mental health.
-Mental health resources, treatment programs, and support services are often offered to assist parents in addressing their mental health needs and demonstrating their commitment to their child's well-being.
+The court evaluates the parent’s ability to provide a safe and stable environment for the child while managing their mental health.
+To help parents address their mental health needs and demonstrate their commitment to their child’s well-being, mental health resources, treatment programs, and support services are frequently provided.

 The Impact of Termination on Visitation Rights and Contact with the Child

 Termination of parental rights can significantly impact visitation rights and contact with the child.
-In cases where termination is granted, the noncustodial parent may lose their right to visitation or contact, depending on the circumstances.
-However, the court always prioritizes the best interest of the child and may explore alternative arrangements, such as supervised visitation, to maintain some level of connection if it is deemed appropriate.
+When the court grants termination, it may result in the noncustodial parent forfeiting their visitation or contact rights, contingent upon the circumstances.
+However, the court consistently places the best interest of the child as a priority and may explore alternative arrangements, such as supervised visitation, to maintain some level of connection if it deems it suitable.

 The Role of the Guardian ad Litem in Termination Cases